CalebBarnes/gatsby-starter-headless-wordpress/README.md

   Gatsby headless WordPress starter
 </h1>

 Kick off your WordPress Gatsby project with this boilerplate.
-This starter ships with a gatsby-node that creates pages for all of your Wordpress content.
+This starter ships with [gatsby-theme-headless-wordpress](https://github.com/CalebBarnes/gatsby-theme-headless-wordpress), a plugin that creates pages for all of your WordPress content.

 ## 🚀 Quick start